-The resulting screen printed products are then sold through the Arthur social enterprise range and will be available at the end of year SNAP Arts Festival read more about the Arthur range
+The resulting screen printed products are then sold through the Arthur Range read more about the Arthur range

 Eligibility: Adults with disability who have an interest in the Arts or who are practicing as an artist.

-Cost: NDIS participant as per prescribed cost or $70 (+GST) per session, 40 sessions per year (includes materials)
+Cost: NDIS participant cost as per session, 40 sessions per year (includes materials)

 For full program details & costing information email firstname.lastname@example.org

 Left: Maddison Hoy, 2016, Frida, screenprint on paper and Right: Aaron Bligh, 2017, Pigeons, screenprint on paper